Capacity: 1,500

 My visit

-The latest leg of our tour of Laos and Thailand, embarked upon by my wife and her relatives from Hat Yai in the south, had reached the Malaysian border at Betong, which proved to be a very enjoyable place to spend an evening.
+The latest leg of our road trip around Thailand and Laos, embarked upon by my wife and her relatives from Hat Yai in the south, had reached the Malaysian border at Betong, which proved to be a very enjoyable place to spend an evening.

 On our way back, Q, Taew’s cousin, had said that he would take me to the stadium in Yala after visiting Jaru Stadium the previous day.
 Sure enough, after collecting a sweet order from a shop in the city with a reputation for making unique items, we cut back towards the university area.

-I’d have been happy with parking at the back of the Rajabhat Stadium and maybe got a glimpse of the Stadium of Thailand National Sports University located over the road.
+I’d have been happy enough with parking at the back of the Rajabhat Stadium and maybe getting a glimpse of the Stadium of Thailand National Sports University located over the road.
 Still, my driver was having none of it.
+He was a champ.

 We entered the car park, where many were keeping fit and running around the track.
 The stadium was no thing of beauty, but perfectly adequate for Thai League 3 football, with a raised stand complete with a roof on one side and an open raised enclosure opposite.